Celery

 Golden Self-Blanching Celery

-Description: Golden Self-Blanching celery is an heirloom variety that produces pale green to yellow stalks.
-It has a sweet, mild flavor and does not require blanching.
+Description: Golden Self-Blanching is an heirloom variety that produces pale green to yellow stalks with a sweet, mild flavor and requires little to no blanching.

 Growing Season: Fall and Winter